-The stressed top model Chloe is invited by an acquaintance to a dinner party with some friends of his in a house far from London.
+A stressed out fashion model Chloe is invited by an acquaintance to a dinner party with some friends of his in a house far from London.
 She faints and when she wakes up, everybody has left ...
 See full summary »

 John Truscott goes to Borneo to work with the Iban.
 He reports to Henry Bullard, who gives him a "sleeping dictionary"--one of the locals who teaches him the local language and culture.
 And...
 See full summary »

 The story focuses on a man who suffers "anesthetic awareness" and finds himself awake and aware, but paralyzed, during heart surgery.
-His mother must wrestle with her own demons as a drama unfolds around them, while trying to unfold the story hidden behind her son's young wife.
+His mother must wrestle with her own demons as a turn of events unfolds around them, while trying to unfold the story hidden behind her son's young wife.

 Claudio Carvalho, Rio de Janeiro, Brazil

 10 of 12 people found this review helpful.

 Was this review helpful to you?